In This Article

 Setting Realistic Goals

 Think about what you want in retirement.
 Do you plan to travel?
 Will you move to a new place?
 Maybe you just want a quiet life at home.
 Each of these plans needs money.
-So, set your retirement goals based on the lifestyle you want.

 Pros of Setting Realistic Goals